microsoft/azure-pipelines-extensions/Extensions/ServiceNow/Src/readme.md

 - **Desired state**: The gate would succeed and the pipeline continues when the change request status is same as the provided value.

 **Gate Output Variables** :
 ServiceNow gate produces output variables.
 You must specify reference name to be able to use these output variables in the deployment workflow.
-Gate variables can be accessed by using `"PREDEPLOYGATE"` as a prefix.
+Gate variables can be accessed by using `"PREDEPLOYGATE"` as a `prefix`.
 For eg. when reference name is set to 'gate1', then the change number can be obtained as `$(PREDEPLOYGATE.gate1.CHANGE_REQUEST_NUMBER)`.

 - **CHANGE_REQUEST_NUMBER** : Number of the change request created in ServiceNow.
 - **CHANGE_SYSTEM_ID** : System ID of the change request created in ServiceNow.